 What the HIPAA Security Rule Requires for Security Awareness Training

-The rule does not distinguish between clinical and administrative roles, between full-time employees and part-time contractors, or between large health systems and solo practitioners.
-If your organization creates, receives, maintains, or transmits electronic protected health information (ePHI), this obligation applies to every person under your direct control.
+Under 45 CFR §164.308(a)(5), the HIPAA Security Rule classifies security awareness and training as a required administrative safeguard.
+Every covered entity and business associate must implement a security awareness and training program for all workforce members.
+The rule draws no distinction between clinical and administrative roles, full-time employees and part-time contractors, or large health systems and solo practitioners.
+If your organization creates, receives, maintains, or transmits electronic protected health information (ePHI), the obligation applies to every person under your direct control.

-HIPAA security awareness training serves as the regulatory mechanism designed to systematically change workforce behavior — not as a one-time event, but as an ongoing program that evolves as threats do.
-This guide covers what the standard actually requires, which implementation specifications apply, who must be trained and how often, what topics your program must include, and what documentation the HHS Office for Civil Rights (OCR) expects to see during an audit or investigation.
+This guide covers what the standard actually requires, which implementation specifications apply, who must be trained and how often, what topics your program must include, and what documentation the HHS Office for Civil Rights (OCR) expects during an audit or investigation.
+For a broader understanding of your regulatory obligations, our HIPAA cybersecurity requirements guide provides essential context on how training fits within your complete compliance framework.

 Healthcare Cybersecurity By The Numbers

-IBM Cost of Data Breach Report 2024
+IBM Cost of Data Breach Report 2024, highest of all industries for 14 consecutive years

 Verizon Data Breach Investigations Report 2024